bobbotron/notes-public-blog/log/content/2025-01-06-light-painting-intro.md

 4. Do some test shots.
 This involved painting the bushes with a flashlight with a blue bulb, and then using a homemade light brush for the main light swirl.
 I had to play around a bit with my light brightness to figure out good settings and how long to light the bushes
 5. Adjusted my aperture to f9
 6. Main shot!
-7. Adjusted levels in Lightroom, darkening the upper section to black and adjusting light levels.
+7. Adjusted levels in Lightroom, darkening the upper section to black and adjusting light levels

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/bobbotron/51244979220/in/album-72157713278175527" title="Untitled"><img src="https://live.staticflickr.com/65535/51244979220_9413b2253c_c.jpg" width="800" height="450" alt="Untitled"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>